AtilaKzlts/Finance-Application-Complaints/README.md

 Data analysis shows a positive development in complaint trends between 2018 and 2020.
 The decrease in the number of complaints from 850 to 750 proves that the measures taken have been effective.
 However, a more detailed analysis shows that each year there is a significant increase in complaints in May (around +100 units), followed by a sharp decline in September (around -50 units).
 This regular fluctuation indicates that there is probably a seasonal peak or a special operational situation in May.
 It is also observed that complaints are minimized in January of each year.
 In line with this data, it is recommended to take additional measures especially before May and to review the operational processes during this period.

-## Business Intelligence Questions +

 ### I. For issues that take more than 7 days to resolve, does the platform complained about make a difference?

 ![image](https://github.com/AtilaKzlts/Finance-Application-Complaints/blob/main/assets/pics/issue_7days_resolve.png)

 After the assumptions and checks were made, Kruskal wallis was done and concluded that at least one of them was different and then Dunn's test was done and the results were ;

-In the graph, we saw that the Referral communication type created a problem in solving the problem, but we did not know if this was random or significant.
-The results of Dunn's test support that your hypothesis is correct and that the 'Referral' group is significantly different from the other 'Sent-via' groups.
-So we can say that the 'Time_Diff' duration of the Routing group is statistically different from the other groups.
++ In the graph, we saw that the Referral communication type created a problem in solving the problem, but we did not know if this was random or significant.
+The results of Dunn's test support that your hypothesis is correct and that the `Referral` group is significantly different from the other 'Sent-via' groups.

+ So we can say that the 'Time_Diff' duration of the Referral group is statistically different from the other groups.

 ### II.
 Is there a link between the answer given for the solution and the feedback of the customers?